Impact of the COVID-19 pandemic on prisons

-The COVID-19 pandemic has impacted prisons globally.
 There have been outbreaks of COVID-19 reported in prisons and jails around the world, with the housing density and population turnover of many prisons contributing to an increased risk of contracting the virus compared to the general population.
 Prison crowding and lack of sanitation measures contribute to the risk of contracting diseases in prisons and jails.

 As a mitigation measure, several jurisdictions have released prisoners to reduce density and attempt to reduce the spread of the illness.
 There have also been protests among prisoners, riots and prison breaks in multiple countries in response to prisoner anger over their risk of contracting illness in prison conditions.
 Before the COVID-19 pandemic, health services within prisons had issues providing adequate care for incarcerated people, and this has only been exacerbated by the impacts of COVID-19.
 Minority groups within the prison system have been disproportionately affected by the COVID-19 pandemic.

 Hazard controls

 According to the U.S. Centers for Disease Control and Prevention, prevention and management strategies should be implemented in correctional and detention facilities to reduce the burden of COVID-19.
 Some prevention strategies include symptom screening at entrances, avoiding overcrowding, staggering meal and recreation times, face coverings, signage, and training.
-Facilities should develop info-sharing systems to manage confirmed and suspected cases, isolate those potentially infected, and offer flexible sick leave policies for staff members.
+It recommends that info-sharing systems be developed to manage confirmed and suspected cases, isolate those potentially infected, and offer flexible sick leave policies for staff members.

+By country

 Afghanistan

 The Afghan government released 10,000 prisoners on March 26, 2020.
 They were mostly women, young people, the critically ill, and inmates over 55 years of age.

 Australia

-On March 16, the Australian government declared a public health emergency.
-It has also planned to cancel all visits to the Alexander Maconochie prison starting on March 23.
-ACT Corrective Services commissioner Jon Peach stated that as a result there would be "increased access to telephones" for prisoners to keep in touch with their families.
+On March 16, 2020, the Australian government declared that COVID-19 was a public health emergency.
+It also cancelled all visits to the Alexander Maconochie prison starting on March 23.
+ACT Corrective Services commissioner Jon Peach stated that, as a result, there would be "increased access to telephones" for prisoners to keep in touch with their families.

 Bahrain

 In May 2021, Bahrain reported a spike in its daily cases of COVID-19 to approximately 3000.
-As of June 2021, Bahrain has been reported to be experiencing a third wave of the coronavirus pandemic, said to be 'its biggest wave of infections'.
-Despite the uncontrolled spread of the virus, the Bahraini government has kept political prisoners imprisoned in the allegedly overcrowded, notorious Jau prison.
-Sadeq AbdAli AlAsfoor, one of the prisoners was arrested in 2012 at the age of 20 and has since been inside the prison, subjected to torture and lack of medical care or healthy meals.
+By June 2021, Bahrain was reported to have been experiencing a third wave of the coronavirus pandemic, said to be 'its biggest wave of infections' so far.
+Despite the uncontrolled spread of the virus, the Bahraini government kept political prisoners imprisoned in the allegedly overcrowded, notorious Jau prison.
+Sadeq AbdAli AlAsfoor, one of the prisoners was arrested in 2012 at the age of 20 and has since been inside the prison, was subjected to torture and lack of medical care or healthy meals.

 Belarus

-As prisons fill with 30,000 protesters following the 2020 Belarusian presidential election, virus cases in prisons also increase.
-Cells are overcrowded, lack ventilation, and lack basic amenities and medical treatment.
-Guards are accused of deliberately allowing the virus to run lose for political reasons.
+As prisons filled with 30,000 protesters following the 2020 Belarusian presidential election, virus cases in prisons also increased.
+Cells were overcrowded, lacked ventilation, and lacked basic amenities and medical treatment.
+Guards were accused of deliberately allowing the virus to run lose for political reasons.
 Authorities have not released the number of prisoners with COVID-19, but rights activists say that thousands of protesters tested positive after they were detained.